-Pretty Pollyanna to drop back in trip for July Cup
+Pretty Pollyanna is to drop back in trip for the Darley July Cup at Newmarket after she failed to see out the mile in the Coronation Stakes at Royal Ascot.

 The Michael Bell-trained filly had finished second in the Irish 1,000 Guineas over that longer distance on her previous start, but could not match that performance and faded into seventh place behind Watch Me after being prominent for six furlongs.